 What is the Clarkson-Montesinos Institute?

-The Clarkson-Montesinos Institute is a non profit organisation whose mission is to fight against the inhuman conditions that thousands of people suffer in the sugar cane plantations in the Dominican Republic.
-Its President is Father Christopher Hartley, while the Executive Director is Eduardo Brunet.
-CMI Honorary President is the well-known human rights activist and Cuban dissident Armando Valladares.
+The Clarkson-Montesinos Institute is a non-profit organisation whose mission is to fight against the inhuman conditions that thousands of people suffer in the sugar cane plantations in the Dominican Republic.
+Its President is Father Christopher Hartley, and its CMI Honorary President is the well-known human rights activist and Cuban dissident Armando Valladares.

 How long has Father Hartley been working in favour of the sugar cane workers in the Dominican Republic?